danielnoam/portfolio/content/games/electro-grid/content.md

 - Square Stars: Item that must be guided to valid exit points at the bottom of the grid.
 - Double Stars: Static blockers that require adjacent matches or power-ups to clear.
 - Linebreak: A specialized match mechanic that clears entire rows or columns.
+- Objectives: A modular system supporting varied challenges such as collection quotas, escort missions, and score targets.
+- Lose Conditions: Configurable failure states including move limits or time limits to vary the pacing of levels.

 </div>